 In many cases, we have found that systems were installed without proper documentation.
 This leaves the legacy installer as the gatekeeper for system maintenance and updates.
 Without documentation, the company cannot issue a maintenance agreement RFP for competitive bidding.
 This leaves the company vulnerable if the maintenance provider is not keeping your system up to date with the current standard of care.
 It can also lead to companies overpaying for this substandard level of care.
 Many companies also lack metrics to measure things like service response times, call closing rates, and spare parts costs, which reflect the value received for the cost of the maintenance agreement.

 TEECOM Can Help

-Let’s have a conversation.
+Let’s talk!
 Our security experts can perform an initial assessment of your program to determine where security vulnerabilities exist and what the best approaches to addressing them are.
-To schedule a conversation, use the Contact TEECOM form at the bottom of the page.
+To schedule a conversation, contact us using the form at the bottom of the page.